secureCodeBox/secureCodeBox/hooks/persistence-defectdojo/README.md

   <a href="https://infosec.exchange/@secureCodeBox"><img alt="Mastodon Follower" src="https://img.shields.io/mastodon/follow/111902499714281911?domain=https%3A%2F%2Finfosec.exchange%2F"/></a>
 </p>

-## What is Persistence DefectDojo Hook about?
+## What is "Persistence DefectDojo" Hook about?

-The _DefectDojo_ _hook_ imports the reports from scans automatically into [OWASP DefectDojo](https://www.defectdojo.org/).
-The _hook_ uses the import scan [API v2 from DefectDojo](https://defectdojo.readthedocs.io/en/latest/api-v2-docs.html) to import the scan results.
+The DefectDojo hook imports the reports from scans automatically into [OWASP DefectDojo](https://www.defectdojo.org/).
+The hook uses the import scan [API v2 from DefectDojo](https://defectdojo.readthedocs.io/en/latest/api-v2-docs.html) to import the scan results.

-_Scan types_ which are both supported by the _secureCodeBox_ and _DefectDojo_ benefit from the full feature set of _DefectDojo_, like deduplication.
-These scan types are:
+Scan types which are both supported by the _secureCodeBox_ and DefectDojo benefit from the full feature set of DefectDojo, like deduplication.
+These scan types are (see up-to-date list in [Java source][dd-scan-types-src]):

 - Nmap
 - Nikto